Forms Validation

 Required Controls

-Controls are marked as required with the method setRequired()
+Controls are marked as required using the setRequired()

-, whose argument is the text of the error message that will be displayed if the user does not fill it.
-If no argument is given, the
+method.
+Its argument is the text of the error message that will be displayed if the user does not fill in the control.
+If no argument is

 $form->addText('name', 'Name:')